particle-iot/docs/src/content/reference/datasheets/wi-fi/photon-datasheet.md

 ### Overview

 Particle's Internet of Things hardware development kit, the Photon, provides everything you need to build a connected product.
-Particle combines a powerful ARM Cortex M3 micro-controller with a Broadcom Wi-Fi chip in a tiny thumbnail-sized module called the PØ (P-zero).
+Particle combines a powerful ARM Cortex M3 microcontroller with a Broadcom Wi-Fi chip in a tiny thumbnail-sized module called the PØ (P-zero).

 To get you started quickly, Particle adds a rock solid 3.3VDC SMPS power supply, RF and user interface components to the PØ on a small single-sided PCB called the Photon.
 The design is open source, so when you're ready to integrate the Photon into your product, you can.